GambitDan/GambitDan/README.md

 ## 🚀 My Current Focus: SvelteKit & Tailwind CSS

-I'm passionate about crafting exceptional user experiences from concept to deployment.
-My current toolkit of choice allows me to build highly performant and aesthetically pleasing web applications.
+I'm focused on crafting exceptional user experiences from concept to deployment.
+My current toolkit allows me to build highly performant and aesthetically pleasing web applications.

 -   **SvelteKit:** For building robust, server-rendered applications with incredible speed and a fantastic developer experience.
 -   **Tailwind CSS:** For rapid, utility-first styling that keeps my designs consistent and my CSS maintainable.